seanbehan/holiday/README.md

 # Holiday

-Holiday is a gem that lets you configure holidays for any country with YAML.
+Holiday is a gem that lets you configure holidays for multiple countries with YAML.

 ## Default Usage